 Visa, MasterCard, Diners Club and American Express are accepted by most restaurants, shops and hotels.
 Proof of identity may be requested, so be sure to carry a passport or some form of photo identification at all times.
 Credit cards are not accepted at petrol stations.

 Please be sensitive when photographing people.
-Botswana are renowned for being friendly; however it is courteous to ask permission before snapping away.
+The people of Botswana are renowned for being friendly; however it is courteous to ask permission before snapping away.

 Guests visiting Botswana must be in possession of a passport that is valid for at least six months from the date of travel and should have two blank pages available in their passport.
 It is advisable for visitors who intend travelling to Botswana’s neighbouring countries and back to apply for multiple entry visas.